• Psalm 12-17; Psalm 19-21

 ~ Listen to today’s Scripture with The ESV Bible ~

-Worship Video: Today’s readings reminded me of the song “Tear off the Roof” by Brandon Lake:
+Worship Video: Today’s readings in 1 Chronicles reminded me of JJ Heller’s song “Your Hands:

 Comments from You: What verses or insights stand out to you in today’s readings?
 Please post up by clicking on the “Comments” link below!